-When readers first met Loung Ung, in her bestselling memoir First They Killed My Father, she was a young innocent child in Cambodia.
-When the Khmer Rouge invaded her city, she soon found herself locked in a desperate struggle for survival in Cambodia’s notorious Killing Fields.
-Now, Lulu in the Sky reveals Loung’s daily struggle to keep darkness and depression at bay while she attends college and falls in love Mark, a Midwestern archetype of American optimism.
+In Lulu in the Sky, Loung reveals her daily struggle to keep darkness and depression at bay while she attends college at Saint Michael’s College and falls in love with Mark, a Midwestern archetype of American optimism.
 Lulu is a story of Loung’s tentative steps into love, activism, and marriage—a journey that takes her back to Cambodia to reconnect with her mother’s spirit and to a vocation that focused on healing the landscape of her birth.
-Read reviews and interviews (this takes readers to a pager of interviews & reviews?)